Last Updated on July 12, 2023 by bethrmartin

 Whether you’re looking to renovate your current outdoor patio or are starting from scratch on a new build, deciding on the perfect patio flooring can be tricky.
-With so many materials and flooring options available, it can be hard to know where to start.
+The right patio flooring will set the stage for outdoor entertaining and make your outdoor furniture shine.

-Here are the best outdoor flooring ideas of the year.
+Here are the best outdoor flooring ideas of the year:

 1. Wood Deck